Outline of Complete Thyself

 - Love subsumes and supersedes virtue.

-Chapter 5: Love of Wisdom
+Chapter 5: Philosophy

 - Sagacity as the most complete development of the capacity for understanding.